casey/just/README.md

 The return value of `quote(args)` is `'bar' 'baz bob'`, instead of `'bar baz bob'`, as would be the case without `set lists`.

-Each argument to a dependency binds to exactly one parameter.
+Each argument to a dependency binds to exactly one parameter, and supplying extra arguments to a variadic dependency is an error.

 A parameter evaluates to the default when the argument is an empty list.